kevinmpeterson/vim_support/README.md

 Syntax highlighting is enabled

+Install:
--Copy .vimrc to ~/
+- Copy .vimrc to ~/
--Copy .vim to ~/
+- Copy .vim to ~/
--Ready to roll!
+- Ready to roll!